-For the decision making section a summary of all the institutions is difficult as well.
+For the decision-making section a summary of all the institutions is difficult as well.
 Nonetheless, there is an observable difference between the institutions on the government side and the bigger organizations in terms of where the topic of the training is raised.
 This, however, was already shown earlier in the problem recognition section.
-Interestingly, there is one common aspect between all institutions: all decision making processes are all dependent on favor of higher ranking personnel, due to the decision strength of them.
+Interestingly, there is one common aspect between all institutions: all decision-making processes are all dependent on favor of higher ranking personnel, due to the decision strength of them.
 This increases the chance of higher ranking officers or managers to attend a training.

-7. Interpretations of Results and Implementations Suggestions
+7. Interpretation of Results and Implementation Suggestions

 In this chapter, a summary of what has been found out in this thesis is outlined.
 Following the summary, implementation suggestions based on the summary is made.